-What CPA Exam to Take First and Why
+What CPA Exam to Take First and Why: A Strategic Guide

 The CPA exam journey is a marathon, not a sprint.
 With four distinct sections to complete, many candidates wonder, “Which section of the CPA exam should I take first?”
 The choice of what CPA Exam to take first is crucial; the right starting point can set a strong foundation, boost confidence, and build momentum.
 Generally speaking, most recommend that you take the most difficult section first.
 This article will guide you through key considerations and offer a personalized approach to help you determine the best CPA exam section to tackle first, ensuring you start on the right foot in your CPA journey.